Molly Maguires: The executions

 On 21 June 1877, six men were hanged in the prison at Pottsville, and four at Mauch Chunk, Carbon County.
 A scaffold had been erected in the Carbon County Jail.
 State militia with fixed bayonets surrounded the prisons and the scaffolds.
-Miners arrived with their wives and children from the surrounding areas, walking through the night to honor the accused, and by nine o'clock "the crowd in Pottsville stretched as far as one could see."
+Miners arrived with their wives and children from the surrounding areas, walking through the night to honour the accused, and by nine o'clock "the crowd in Pottsville stretched as far as one could see."
 The families were silent, which was "the people's way of paying tribute" to those about to die.

 Thomas Munley's aged father had walked more than 10 mi from Gilberton to assure his son that he believed in his innocence.
-Munley's wife arrived a few minutes after they closed the gate, and they refused to open it even for close relatives to say their final good-byes.
+Munley's wife arrived a few minutes after they closed the gate, and they refused to open it even for close relatives to say their final goodbyes.
 She screamed at the gate with grief, throwing herself against it until she collapsed, but she was not allowed to pass.
-Four (Alexander Campbell, John "Yellow Jack" Donahue, Michael J. Doyle and Edward J. Kelly) were hanged on 21 June 1877, at a Carbon County prison in Mauch Chunk (renamed Jim Thorpe in 1953), for the murders of John P. Jones and Morgan Powell, both mine bosses, following a trial later described by a Carbon County judge, John P. Lavelle, as follows:
+Four men (Alexander Campbell, John "Yellow Jack" Donahue, Michael J. Doyle and Edward J. Kelly) were hanged on 21 June 1877, at a Carbon County prison in Mauch Chunk (renamed Jim Thorpe in 1953), for the murders of John P. Jones and Morgan Powell, both mine bosses, following a trial later described by a Carbon County judge, John P. Lavelle, as follows:

 Campbell, just before his execution, allegedly slapped a muddy handprint on his cell wall stating "There is proof of my words.
 That mark of mine will never be wiped out.
 It will remain forever to shame the county for hanging an innocent man."
 Doyle and Hugh McGeehan were led to the scaffold.
 They were followed by Thomas Munley, James Carroll, James Roarity, James Boyle, Thomas Duffy, Kelly, Campbell, and "Yellow Jack" Donahue.
 Judge Dreher presided over the trials.

 Ten more condemned, Thomas Fisher, John "Black Jack" Kehoe, Patrick Hester, Peter McHugh, Patrick Tully, Peter McManus, Dennis Donnelly, Martin Bergan, James McDonnell and Charles Sharpe, were hanged at Mauch Chunk, Pottsville, Bloomsburg and Sunbury over the next two years.
 Peter McManus was the last Molly Maguire to be tried and convicted for murder at the Northumberland County Courthouse in 1878.